Locality and Availability of Array Codes Constructed from Subspaces: Preliminaries

 The second observation is that we may use the well known isomorphism $\F_q^b\cong \F_{q^b}$, and consider each column of a codeword as a single element from $\F_{q^b}$.
 We get an $\F_q$-linear code over $\F_{q^b}$ (sometimes called a \emph{vector-linear code}), of length $n$, minimum distance $d$, but with a dimension (taken as usual over $\F_{q^b}$) not necessarily $M$.

-In a typical distributed-storage setup, we would like to store a file containing $M$ symbols from $\F_q$.
+In a typical distributed-storage setup, we would like to store a file containing $M$ sectors.
+We choose $\F_q$ such that it is large enough to contain all possible sectors as symbols.
 The file is encoded into an array $\bc\in C$ from a $[b\times n,M,d]$ array code.
 Each codeword column of $\bc$ is stored in a different node.
 The minimum distance $d$ of the code ensures that any failure of at most $d-1$ nodes may be corrected.
+Figure \ref{fig:arrayCode} illustrates this idea using the code from Example~\ref{ex:arrayCode}.

 Two important properties of codes for distributed storage are \emph{locality} and \emph{availability}.
 An important feature of this paper is the distinction between \emph{symbol} locality and \emph{node} locality (respectively, availability).
+Note that this approach is different from the standard one, where only node locality and availability are considered.
+The motivation to explore codes with different types of locality and availability is the problem of \textit{latent sector errors (LSEs)}, where individual sectors (symbols) on a drive (node) become unavailable~\cite{SchDamGil10}.
+As can be observed in the sequel, symbol locality can be smaller when compared to the node locality.
+Thus, a more efficient recovery of a single symbol is possible, compared with the recovery of an entire node, since fewer nodes need to be contacted.
+Similarly, symbol availability can be larger when compared to the node availability, which also enhances the recovery process of a single symbol compared with an entire node.